Inventory Financing

 If you’re still on the fence about inventory financing, here are some alternatives you should check out:

-Invoice Financing
+• Invoice Financing

 Lenders usually advance 80% to 90% of the total invoice value, and you’ll receive the remaining percentage (minus fees) once your customers pay their balances.
 With invoice financing, you don’t have to wait for months to receive invoice payments.

-Short-Term Loans
+• Short-Term Loans

 A short-term loan is, as its name suggests – a term loan with shorter repayment terms.
 Instead of the usual one to two years, these loans have terms as short as two to three months.
-It’s best for short-term expenses but can also be used for any business purpose.
+It’s best for short-term business expenses but can also be used for any business purpose.

 With short repayment terms, businesses with poor credit may have a better chance of approval.
-Many online lenders offer short-term loans, making it great option for small businesses that need fast cash.
+Many online lenders offer short-term loans, making it a great option for small businesses that need fast cash.

-Purchase Order (PO) Financing
+• Purchase Order Financing

 PO financing gives you the working capital needed to pay your suppliers and fulfill large customer orders.
 The lender will pay your suppliers directly to manufacture and deliver the goods to your customers.
 Your customers will pay their dues to the lender, who will deduct a small fee before sending the money to you.